Select

 - Michigan Department of Natural Resources Licensed Rehabilitators

-Thanks to our partnership with Potter Park Zoo in Lansing MI, and Binder Park Zoo in Battle Creek Michigan, we are still able to provide intensive care and support for zoo animals, such as kangaroos, rhinos, and lions.
-Though this also is on an outpatient basis only, we look forward to continuing our work with the zoos and helping to care for their animals.
+Thanks to our partnership with Potter Park Zoo in Lansing, Mich., and Binder Park Zoo in Battle Creek, Mich., we are still able to provide intensive care and support for zoo animals, such as kangaroos, rhinos, and lions.